MrBomber0x001/MrBomber0x001.github.io/_posts/2022-10-19-tsql-transaction-processing1.md

 COMMIT TRAN;
 ```

-2. Implicitly
+**Implicitly** <br>
-MS SQL Server automatically commits the transaction at the end of each individual statement, in case you didn't specify this explicitly
+MS SQL Server automatically commits the transaction at the end of each individual statement, in case you didn't specify this explicitly.

-we can change this behavior by changing the session option [IMPLICIT_TRANSACTION] to ON, by doing so, we don't need to specify the beginning of tran, but we need to specify the end of the train either committing it or rollbacking it.
+we can change this behavior by changing the session option [IMPLICIT_TRANSACTION] to ON, by doing so, we don't need to specify the beginning of tran, but we need to specify the end of the tranasction either by committing it or rollbacking it.

 ### Transaction properties

-Transactions have four props: ACID
+Transactions have four props: commonly knows as ACID

 - Atomicity
 - Consistency